Meadowlarke/Bibliography/Lewis2008.md

 -: Refuting Bane's assumptions about black separatism.

-#Z: An artistic conundrum faced black artists in NYC in the 1960s: While investments into the artistic freedom of white artists were bing made, the only options for black artists were complete Europeanization or a narrow, romanticized "Africanization."
-For this reason, a number of black artists left the Greenwich Village and other white-dominated scenes.

 34: The white avant-garde and its social and political hostility to black artists.

 -: *Source: Music of the Avant Garde* interviews.